-That dogs make great therapy animals for physically or emotionally disabled veterans is not new.
-Using the actual dog training as emotional boot camp for recovering war-fighters?
+The fact that dogs make great therapy animals for physically or emotionally disabled veterans is not new.
+Using the actual dog training as an emotional boot camp for recovering war-fighters?
 That’s a whole different thing.

 But that’s exactly what the folks at Warrior Canine Connection are doing.
 The end game is permanently placing highly trained service animals with disabled vets.
 Before that comes two years of puppy training prior to the dogs start their lifetime gigs.

 And instead of only helping their forever human, the dogs are used to retrain every person they come in contact with even as those people are, technically, the human trainers.
 The result is a completely symbiotic relationship with veterans that has the dogs working as healers from birth.

 “There are really two forces at work here,” said Rick Youst, WCC’s executive director.
 “One is the power of the puppies – the healing power of this animal.
 And the other is this warrior ethos and compelling value of taking care [of] your own.”

 Here’s how it works: starting almost immediately, the puppies are exposed to as many people as possible through visitors and puppy-petters.
 When training time comes, rather than placing the future service dogs with a traditional trainer, Warrior Canine Connection almost exclusively uses as trainers veterans recovering from PTSD at a handful of DoD and Veterans Affairs centers like Walter Reed.
 Those veterans, many of whom have never trained dogs before, are responsible for using positive reinforcement for training, forcing a positive emotional connection for a group of people who often complain about feeling emotionally numb.
 And when the dog’s two year training period is over, he goes to his permanent placement with a disabled veteran.

 The result?
 A group of war-fighters who have been trained through the military to be emotionally distant are retrained to emotionally connect while working to ultimately help another veteran.